Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

     ![Create package type](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/CreatePackageType.png "[Create package type]")

+[comment]: <> (Mapping oder Attribute set?
+Actindo Basic?)

 2. Enter a name for the connection in the *Name* field.

+3. Enable the *Active* toggle.
+By default, this toggle is disabled.

+4. Click the *Connection* drop-down list and select the applicable connection.
+All available connections are displayed in the list.

-3. Enter the maximal dimensions allowed for the package type:
+5. Enter the maximal dimensions allowed for the package type:
     - In the *Max height* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.
     - In the *Max width* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.
     - In the *Max length* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.
     - In the *Max weight* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.

-4. Enter the maximal monetary value for the items contained in the package type in the *Max value* box.
+6. Enter the maximal monetary value for the items contained in the package type in the *Max value* box.
 To do so, follow the instructions below:
     - Click the [ADD PRICE] button.
         The *Edit price* window is displayed.